testingstories/testingstories/jamesthomas/JAMES_THOMAS_AskAStupidEquestrian.md

 Silence for a moment.
 The horse raised its eyebrows slightly.
 The barman pulled his own long face and the horse turned back to the mats, arranging them into an overlapping trefoil.

-"So the bit where all three intersect, that's where the novice might imagine the tester does his or her work: we needed it, we planned to do it, we built it, and now we just check it before we ship it."
+"So the bit where all three intersect, that's where the novice might imagine the tester does their work: we needed it, we planned to do it, we built it, and now we just check it before we ship it."

 <p align=center>
 <img width="75%" src="sweet.png" alt="Highlight the intersection of Specified, Needed, and Implemented">